Worker Screening Act 2020 (review and original jurisdiction orders)

 - a registered sex offender under the Sex Offenders Registration Act 2004

 - a person subject to a supervision, detention or emergency detention order under the Serious Offenders Act 2018.

 Category B and C decisions

-If your offence or conduct is within Category B or C, VCAT can review the decision of the Secretary to give you a NDIS or WWC exclusion or to revoke your NDIS or WWC clearance.
+If your offence or conduct is within Category B or C, we can review the decision of the Secretary to give you an NDIS or WWC exclusion or to revoke your NDIS or WWC clearance.